 Oracle SELECT DISTINCT

-Introduction to Oracle SELECT DISTINCT statement
+Introduction to Oracle SELECT DISTINCT Operator #

-The DISTINCT clause is used in a SELECT statement to filter duplicate rows in the result set.
+The DISTINCT operator is used in a SELECT statement to filter duplicate rows in the result set.
 It ensures that rows returned are unique for the column or columns specified in the SELECT clause.

 SELECT DISTINCT column_1

-To retrieve unique data based on multiple columns, you just need to specify the column list in the SELECT clause as follows:
+To retrieve unique data based on multiple columns, you need to specify the column list in the SELECT clause as follows:

 SELECT